sandroasp/Microsoft-Integration-and-Azure-Stencils-Pack-for-Visio/README.md

 * MIS Integration Patterns Stencils v3.1.0
 * MIS IoT Devices Stencils v3.1.0
 * MIS Power BI Stencils v3.1.0
-* MIS PowerApps and Flows Stencils v3.1.0
+* MIS PowerApps and Flows Stencils v3.1.1
 * MIS Servers (HEX) Stencils v3.1.0
 * MIS Users and Roles Stencils v3.1.0
+* MIS AI Stencils v3.1.0

 That you can use and resize without losing quality, in particular, the new shapes.